wp-plugins/copyright-licensing-tools/readme.txt

 3. An example of the print services dialog

 == Changelog ==

+= 2.4.9 =
+1. Fixed an issue with code showing up in excerpts.
+2. Default option for display on multiple posts is now "Nothing".
+3. Moved deactivation/uninstall code to new uninstall.php file.

 = 2.4.8 =
 1. Fixed the toolbar not showing up on posts for people with the Wordpress SEO plugin.